Secure Italian military lab to grow medical marijuana

 Possessing, selling and growing marijuana are illegal in Italy, which now imports all of its medical supplies of the drug, mostly from the Netherlands.

-Tax and transportation more than double the cost, with the retail price reaching almost 38 euros ($49) per gram, Dr. Francesco Crestani, an anesthesiologist and president of Italy's Association for Therapeutic Cannabis, told Reuters.
+Tax and transportation more than double the cost, with the retail price reaching almost 38 euros ($49) per gramme, Dr. Francesco Crestani, an anaesthesiologist and president of Italy's Association for Therapeutic Cannabis, told Reuters.

 PILOT PROJECT